Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 # Consensus-Based-UAV-Collision-Avoidance
-This repository implements a consesus based collision avoidance method for two UAVs using Ardupilot and MAVROS flight control stack.
+This repository implements a simple consesus based collision avoidance method for two UAVs using Ardupilot and MAVROS flight control stack.
 The method has been implemented using Python and ROS1 Noetic.

 When an adversary drone (drone2) is within alert distance, the user drone (drone1) listens for position and velocity data of drone2 (facilitated by ROS topics in this case). drone1 also receives the cooperative status of drone2, i.e. how much is drone2 willing to take corrective actions.
 If drone2 is not cooperative, drone1 will take entirety of the corrective action required.
 If drone2 is cooperative, drone1 takes a part of the corrective action required while assuming the other part is taken by drone2.

-The corrective action required is determined by a simple method which uses relative distance and velocity of the drones and cooperative status of each drone.
+The corrective action required is determined by a simple method which uses relative distance and relative velocity of the drones and cooperative status of each drone.

 ## Contents